lecsinchanamn/Experiment-04/README.md

 # CIRCUIT 02
 # Design and analysis the differential amplifer with PMOS active load and an NMOS current source
+# what is the  differential amplifer with PMOS active load and an NMOS current source
 - The circuit has two matched NMOS transistors (M1, M2) as a differential pair, with their sources connected to a current source NMOS (M5) and drains connected to a PMOS current mirror load (M3, M4).
 - A differential input, vid = vin1 − vin2, steers the tail current ISS between M1 and M2:
   - If vin1 > vin2 → M1 conducts more, M2 less.